-It heals trauma and promotes intelligence, awareness, calmness and neuro-plasticity.
+The protocol helps you rise above trauma and promotes intelligence, awareness, calmness and personal growth.

-It will help you to lower your depression and anxiety within days of starting it.
-It also teaches you gently on what you need to change in your life to be happy and peaceful.
+It will help you to lower your depression and anxiety within days of starting.
+We help to guide you where you need to change in your life to be happy and peaceful.

 I’ve put all of the Essential components together in a Short Guide.
 I’ve left out Everything Else.